Slothologist/KnowledgeBase/README.md

 #### Which
 Will return a List of basic database objects (BDO, i.e. Person, Location, Room, Door, RCObject) where a given attribute has a given value.
-'Which' querries shall be of the form 'which *BDO* *attribute* *value*'.
+'Which' queries shall be of the form 'which *BDO* *attribute* *value*'.
 The *BDO* must be either 'Location', 'Person', 'Room' or 'RCObject'.
 The *attribute* must be one of the attributes the *BDO* has.
 The *value* shall be the value of the given *attribute*.